S-A-M-J/master_thesis/README.md

    Make sure to have cuda 12 or higher installed wherever you're running the training.

 1. Create a virtual environment with Python.
 Tested with Python 3.12 but other versions should work as well.
+Also would recommend using conda but venv should work fine.

    ```bash
    python3 -m venv venv